Spare me the weight of the cross and the Pope

 who have watched The Godfather just one too many times.

-Give me instead the common cobbles of the place,
+Give me instead the cobbles of the place,

 its appetite, its bite on life, its eye-to-eye with